lunatech-labs/lunatech-timekeeper/README.md

     ./mvnw compile test

-⚠️ Don't run your tests directly with IntelliJ !

-There are some issues, probably with maven, IntelliJ will not compile your current code before running.
-You must use the command first, then run IntelliJ for more readability if the tests failed.

-## 3 - FrontEnd
+## 3 - Front End

-Go to the `frontend` folder
+Go to the `frontend` folder and check the [README](https://github.com/lunatech-labs/lunatech-timekeeper/blob/develop/frontend/README.md) for more details

-Install npm dependencies :

-    npm install

-Start the React application in development mode

-    npm run start

 ## 4 - Keycloak setup